 Another key concern stemming from water in fuel tanks is corrosion.
 Corrosion can’t be detected right away — it’s an issue that develops over time on metal parts when water contaminates diesel and accelerates oxidation and rust formation.
 If corrosion becomes extreme, it can affect how fuel is distributed, ruin the fueling lines and systems in equipment, and lead to fuel filter clogging.

 If you think your diesel has been contaminated by water, here are the signs to watch for:

 - A loss of RPM and power in your equipment

 - Trouble or a lag in acceleration when stepping on the pedal

 - Abnormal exhaust such as white smoke

-When one or more of these signs occur, start with taking a sample from your fuel tank and let your equipment sit overnight.
-If there’s water in the sample, it will separate to the bottom.
-If the sample confirms there is water in the fuel, work with your fuel provider to pump the tank out and ensure all the water is removed.
-Keep in mind, it’s better to pump out too much than not enough to ensure the water is removed.
+When one or more of these signs occurs, start by taking a sample from your fuel tank and letting your equipment sit overnight.
+If water is present in the sample, it will separate to the bottom.
+If the sample shows there’s water in the fuel, work with your fuel provider to pump the tank out and ensure all the water is removed.

 Prevent future water contamination